kolibree-git/gitchangelog/README.rst

 Requirements
 ============

-``gitchangelog`` is compatible with Python 3 on Linux/BSD/MacOSX and Windows.
+``gitchangelog`` is compatible with Python 3.6 and above on Linux/BSD/MacOSX and Windows.

 Please submit an issue if you encounter incompatibilities.